 An Unprecedented Partnership to Save the Klamath's Salmon

-Western Rivers Conservancy and the Yurok Tribe established a long-term partnership to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
+Western Rivers Conservancy and the Yurok Tribe established a long-term partnership in 2009 to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
 The land includes the entire lower Blue Creek watershed, as well as extensive frontage along the lower Klamath.
 The upper reaches of Blue Creek are already protected by the Siskiyou Wilderness Area.
-The cold-water tributaries that are included in these lands are vital to the recovery of diverse species, including coho and Chinook salmon, steelhead, marbled murrelet and northern spotted owl.
-Once the project is complete, 73 square miles of the Klamath-Siskiyou will be managed as a salmon sanctuary, climate preserve and sustainable community forest.
+The cold-water tributaries that are included in these lands are vital to the recovery of coho and Chinook salmon and steelhead.

 As part of this effort, WRC helped the Tribe create the Yurok Tribal Community Forest along the Klamath.
 The Tribe now manages this for the sake of forest health, clean water, fish habitat and cultural rejuvenation.
-Ultimately, 14,790 acres will be protected as salmon sanctuary and 32,307 acres will be sustainably managed as community forest.
+Now that the lands are conserved, 14,790 acres are protected as salmon sanctuary and 32,307 acres are sustainably managed as a community forest.

 A Pioneer in Conservation Finance